pycontw/facebook_page_insights_client/README.md

-# Python Facebook Page Insights Client
+# Python Page Insights Client

 Currently, it is used by https://github.com/pycontw/pycon-etl